koenighotze/koenighotze.github.io/_posts/2017-06-11-savetheoptional.md

 ![Gift box](https://thepracticaldev.s3.amazonaws.com/i/88y9k39meb0fkprr2gey.png)

 But who wants socks?
 You want a ball.
-So you `map` a function to the gift box, that takes _socks_ and transforms them to a _ball_.
+So you `map` a function to the gift box, that takes _socks_ and transforms them into a _ball_.
 The result is then put into a new gift box.
 Your birthday is saved through the power of monads.

 ![Mapping to a ball](https://thepracticaldev.s3.amazonaws.com/i/u5pk27u7ihefn1ybaomh.png)